web-push-libs/web-push-php/README.md

 As it is standardized, you don't have to worry about what server type it relies on.

 ## Requirements
-* PHP 5.6
+* PHP 7.0+
   * gmp
   * mbstring
   * curl
   * openssl

-PHP 7.1 is recommended for better performance.
+PHP 7.1+ is recommended for better performance.
+For PHP 5.6 compatibility, use the v1.x releases.

 ## Installation
 Use [composer](https://getcomposer.org/) to download and install the library and its dependencies.